Nutrition

 Allergies: As standard practice, we inquire with all families and staff about allergies when they begin in our program.
 Staff are notified and notices are posted in the classrooms and kitchen to inform anyone in the center of the allergy in the room.
 If necessary and physically possible, the allergen is removed from the center or the area in which the child or staff member frequent.
 Alternate snacks can be provided in the event of food allergies.

-The Center has a “no nuts” policy.
+The Center has a no nuts policy.
 This policy will include but is not limited to peanuts and peanut butter.
 For example, it includes walnuts, almonds, hazelnuts, pecans, macadamias, pistachios, and any kind of food that may include any type of nut.
 While we know the policy may come as a surprise, let us assure you the decision was not arbitrary.
 The reason behind the decision is literally a matter of life and death.
 A few children in the Center have a life-threatening allergy to nuts.

 Birthdays: You are welcome to come celebrate your child’s birthday with the group.
 We want children to connect feeling special with healthy foods, and the Center will provide your child’s favorite snack on their birthday.
 We will put candles in their snack, sing Happy Birthday, read stories, and, in general, make your child feel special.